codio/site/source/blog/articles/2013/11/search-replace.html.md

 ![global search dialog](blog/search-matches.png)

 ###We've open sourced some stuff
-In doing this, we decided to open source the back-end search capabilities.
+In doing this, we decided to [open source the back-end](/blog/2013/11/snr/) search capabilities.
 SnR is a Node application and uses `ack` and `perl` to provide a powerful way to search within code.
-[View it on GitHub](https://github.com/codio/snr)